Airborne lifetime of respiratory droplets: Results and discussion

 To understand the remarkable statistics in figure \ref{fig:PDFs}, we separate the discussion on the lifetime of large ($R_{0}=50\:\mathrm{\mu m}$) and small ($R_{0}=20\:\mathrm{\mu m}$) droplets.
-The large droplets PDFs at varying $\phi$ are grouped together, indicating that vaporisation only weakly affects their dynamics.
-These droplets reach the ground well before the vaporisation terminates, and their motion is approximately ballistic regardless of relative humidity.
+The large droplets PDFs at varying $\phi$ are grouped together, indicating that vaporization only weakly affects their dynamics.
+These droplets reach the ground well before the vaporization terminates, and their motion is approximately ballistic regardless of relative humidity.
 The PDFs in this case are skewed due to the absorbing boundary condition at $z=0$, inducing an asymmetry in the effect of air velocity -- which fluctuates about a zero mean -- on the droplet motion.
-Indeed, increasing the initial height above the ground allows more time for the air velocity to change direction through the droplet lifetime and entrain it more symmetrically, resulting in convergence towards normal statistics.
+Indeed, increasing the initial height above the ground allows more time for the air velocity to change direction through the droplet airborne lifetime and entrain it more symmetrically, resulting in convergence towards normal statistics.

-Small droplets, on the other hand, are less affected by gravity and do not fall a significant distance, on the average, during their vaporisation.
-The fat tails in their PDFs derive from the nonlinear interplay between vaporisation and the drag force acting to entrain droplets to the air flow.
-At early times, when a droplet vaporises and $S\left(t\right)$ decreases, the drag force $\left(u-v\right)/S\left(t\right)$ in (\ref{eq:dv ND}) increases non-linearly.
+Small droplets, on the other hand, are less affected by gravity and do not fall a significant distance, on the average, during their vaporization.
+The fat tails in their PDFs derive from the nonlinear interplay between vaporization and the drag force acting to entrain droplets to the air flow.
+At early times, when a droplet vaporizes and $S\left(t\right)$ decreases, the drag force $\left(u-v\right)/C\,S\left(t\right)$ in (\ref{eq:dv ND}) increases non-linearly.
 The symmetry in $u$ about a zero mean, imposed by the Ornstein-Uhlenbeck process, then leads to an asymmetric effect on the lifetime.